Critical Legislation to Protect Mentees through Affordable and Timely Background Checks

 To secure passage for the Child Protection Improvements Act in the House and Senate.

-This bill would create a permanent successor to MENTOR's SafetyNET background checks pilot program that would be available to all organizations working with young people.
-SafetyNET provides mentoring organizations with access to nationwide FBI fingerprint searches of potential volunteers at a cost of $18 and with a turnaround time of between three and five days.
+This bill would create a permanent successor to MENTOR's SafetyNET, which has now ended, provided mentoring organizations with access to nationwide FBI fingerprint searches of potential volunteers at a cost of $18 and with a turnaround time of between three and five days.
 This legislation addresses inadequacies within the current background check system, which include: lack of access to nationwide checks, high cost and an often-lengthy response time.

 Legislative Milestones :